 Assembly and performance of a 6.4 T cryogen‐free dynamic nuclear polarization system 2017 - Journal Article

-13C Dynamic Nuclear Polarization Using Derivatives of TEMPO Free Radical 2017 - Journal Article
+Influence of 13C Isotopic Labeling Location on Dynamic Nuclear Polarization of Acetate 2017 - Journal Article

 Frisco ISD Independent Study and Mentorship (Mentor) - Frisco ISD